NeoCharmy/runnersadventure/README.md

 ## Does The game crash?
 It will jump out of the game at some point of level 5 & there's also chance that can happen on level 4.
-it's something different than just any crashing & I'll try to solve this later...if i can that is (or maybe it'll be fixed in future updates of freej2me-web who knows) the other games on this emulator mostly should be fine anyway
+it's something different than just any crashing & I'll try to solve this later...if i can that is. (or maybe it'll be fixed in future updates of freej2me-web who knows)

+the other games on this emulator mostly should be fine anyway